 Yes, absolutely!
 Visits are very much encouraged.
 Feel free to visit at any time; there is no particularly advantageous time for our department and visits can be arranged either before, during, or after the application is filed.
 (Note that admitted doctoral applicants will be invited to a specific Prospective Students Day in early spring.)

 How do I arrange my visit?

 Our faculty keep their own schedules and you should contact them directly via email (you can use the links from the Faculty page on our website at (here) to propose dates that would be convenient for you.
 You may also contact current graduate students to try to arrange a meeting; a list of current grads with their research interests is in the Graduate section of our site at (here) and includes email links.
-In addition you may send a brief email message to the Graduate Program Assistant describing your research goals and plans for visiting, and that can be forwarded to our graduate student email list.
-Once you have a specific date narrowed down you should notify the Graduate Program Assistant, Andrea Johnson, to be sure she will be available at the time of your visit.
+In addition you may send a brief email message to the Graduate Program Coordinator describing your research goals and plans for visiting, and that can be forwarded to our graduate student email list.
+Once you have a specific date narrowed down you should notify the Graduate Program Coordinator, to be sure they will be available at the time of your visit.
 She can answer many general questions and give a brief tour of the department.
-You should also plan on sitting in on classes and consider a campus tour.
+You should also plan on sitting in on classes and tour the campus.

 When are the campus tours offered?

-The UCSB Visitor’s Center offers campus tours daily at noon and 2 p.m.
-No reservations are required; you can just show up at the Center.
-Be warned, however, that the tours are heavily oriented toward undergraduate students with much emphasis on dorms, recreational facilities, etc. Many prospective graduate students have opted to skip the tour after finding the information not of particular use to them.
+The UCSB Visitor’s Center offers options for touring campus.
+In general, their tours are heavily oriented toward undergraduate students with much emphasis on dorms, recreational facilities, etc. Many prospective graduate students have opted to skip the official tour and tour on their own.

 I want to sit in on a class; can I find a schedule online?